marekzajac97/bf2-blender/docs/README.md

   4. In `Weight Paint Mode` click on [Weights -> Assign Automatic From Bones](https://docs.blender.org/manual/en/latest/sculpt_paint/weight_paint/editing.html#assign-automatic-from-bone).

 Bare in mind that to export properly, each vertex must have at most two weights (be assigned to a maximum of two vertex groups), and all those weights have to be normalized (add-up to one).
 You can limit the number of vertex weights in `Weight Paint Mode` using [Weights -> Limit Total](https://docs.blender.org/manual/en/latest/sculpt_paint/weight_paint/editing.html#limit-total) option (make sure it is set to 2).
 You can normalize weights using [Weights -> Normalize All](https://docs.blender.org/manual/en/latest/sculpt_paint/weight_paint/editing.html#normalize-all) option.
 Also, make sure that `Auto Normalize` is enabled in [Weight Paint Tools Settings](https://docs.blender.org/manual/en/latest/sculpt_paint/weight_paint/tool_settings/options.html) when skinning in `Weight Paint Mode`.

+## Overgrowth LOD Generation
+The add-on also ships with the OG LOD generation tool which can create a low quality OG mesh variant from the base mesh.
+The tool can be found under `Object` -> `BF2` submenu and its usage is quite straightforward.
+NOTE: You need to have the base OG imported as `ObjectTempalte (.con)`, not as `StaticMesh (.staticmesh)` for it to work.

 # Video Tutorials
 - [Animation - rig setup, export, import and editing (by Ekiso)](https://youtu.be/xO1848HzetQ)